-The University considers complaints and investigations of sexual misconduct to be private matters for the parties involved.
+The University considers reports and investigations of sexual misconduct to be private matters for the parties involved.
 For that reason, the University will protect the identity of persons involved in reports of sexual misconduct to the best of its ability.
 The University will only share personally identifiable information with persons with a need to know, in order for the University to investigate and respond or to deliver resources or support services.
 The University does not publish the names nor post identifiable information about persons involved in a report of sexual misconduct in the University Police Daily Crime Log (Blotter) or elsewhere online.
-However, the University cannot promise complete confidentiality or privacy in the handling of sexual misconduct reports or complaints.
+However, the University cannot promise confidentiality or privacy in the handling of sexual misconduct reports or complaints.

-All participants in an investigation of sexual misconduct will be informed that confidentiality helps enhance the integrity of the investigation, protect the privacy interests of the parties and protect the participants from statements that might be interpreted to be retaliatory or defamatory.
+All participants in an investigation of sexual misconduct will be informed that privacy helps enhance the integrity of the investigation, protect the privacy interests of the parties and protect the participants from statements that might be interpreted to be retaliatory or defamatory.
 For these reasons, the complainant and respondent will be asked at the beginning of the investigation to keep the information related to the investigation and resolution private, to the extent consistent with applicable law.
-Witnesses and advisors will be asked to maintain complete confidentiality, to the extent consistent with applicable law.
+Witnesses and advisors will be asked to keep any information learned in an investigation meeting confidential, to the extent consistent with applicable law.